cailinpitt/AwareOSU/README.md

-# AwareOSUStudent
+# Aware OSU Student
-Be aware of crimes around the campus area
+Be aware of crimes around the campus area.